List of JoJo's Bizarre Adventure video games

-Several video games based on Hirohiko Araki's long-running manga and anime series JoJo's Bizarre Adventure have been released.
-The first was a role-playing video game based on the third story arc which used the series's title, released in March of 1993 for the Super Famicom.
-On December 1, 1998, Capcom released a arcade fighting game, which was also adapted from the third arc; the game was titled simply JoJo's Bizarre Adventure (though it was released as JoJo's Venture in the west), with an updated version titled JoJo's Bizarre Adventure: Heritage for the Future released later that year.
+Several video games based on long-running manga and anime series JoJo's Bizarre Adventure have been released.
+The first was a role-playing video game based on the third story arc which used the series's title, released in March 1993 for the Super Famicom.
+On December 1, 1998, Capcom released an arcade fighting game, which was also adapted from the third arc; the game was titled simply JoJo's Bizarre Adventure (though it was released as JoJo's Venture in the west), with an updated version titled JoJo's Bizarre Adventure: Heritage for the Future released later that year.
 The arcade game was ported to both the PlayStation and Dreamcast on October 14, 1999, and a high-definition version was released for PlayStation Network and Xbox Live Arcade on August 21, 2012.
 These fighting games were the first pieces of JoJo related media released in North America, exposing the characters to many western players for the first time.

 A third Capcom game based on Part 5, titled GioGio's Bizarre Adventure, was released for the PlayStation 2 on July 25, 2002, combining the arcade game's fighting gameplay with cel-shaded 3D environments.
 The game was slated for an international release, but ultimately never left Japan.
 Bandai then acquired the video game rights to the series.
 Developed by Anchor Inc. and published by Bandai, JoJo’s Bizarre Adventure: Phantom Blood was released on October 26, 2006 for the PlayStation 2.
 The story is based on the first arc, and the game features gameplay similar to GioGio's Bizarre Adventure.